waylaidwanderer/node-chatgpt-api/README.md

     - This is currently only configurable on a global level, but I plan to add support for per-conversation customization.
   - Retains support for models like `text-davinci-003`
 - `BingAIClient`: support for Bing's version of ChatGPT, ~~powered by GPT-4~~.
-  - _March 6, 2023:_ Bing AI seems to be using gpt-3.5-turbo now instead of GPT-4.
-This does explain why Microsoft was so reluctant to outright say that they were using GPT-4.
+  - _March 6, 2023:_ This is currently unconfirmed, but Bing AI seems to be using `gpt-3.5-turbo` now instead of GPT-4, as we found a new reference to `ChatApiImplementation` when poking around.
+If true, this does explain why Microsoft was so reluctant to outright say that they were using GPT-4 if they were always planning to switch to `gpt-3.5-turbo`.
 - `ChatGPTBrowserClient`: support for the official ChatGPT website, using a reverse proxy server for a Cloudflare bypass.
   - **There may be a high chance of your account being banned if you continue to automate chat.openai.com.** Continue doing so at your own risk.